Xavious/AutoPilot/README.md

 This has been created using Muddler's development paradigm https://github.com/demonnic/muddler

-If you just want to download the package you can download the `AutoPilot.mpackage` release from https://github.com/Xavious/AutoPilot/releases
+If you just want to download the package you can download the latest `AutoPilot.mpackage` release from https://github.com/Xavious/AutoPilot/releases

 ## ToDo